Ways to Support & Work Together

 Groups & Communities

-• build creative capacity and shared language
+• build trust and shared language

-• practice leadership beyond hierarchy
+• practice leadership as relational, not positional

 Organizations & Systems